Rizzle Kicks: 2013: Touring and Roaring 20s

-2014–present: Different projects
+2014–2021: Different projects

 On 9 May 2014, the duo headlined the May Ball at Aberystwyth University, and the Summer Ball on 6 June 2014 at Royal Holloway, University of London.
 In April, Stephens (credited as Rizzle Kicks) rapped a verse on the remix of the grime track "German Whip" by Meridian Dan, which also featured Skepta, Bossman Birdie and Professor Green.

 The duo diverisifed into acting in 2014, with Alexander-Sule appearing as a gang leader in the thriller The Guvnors and Stephens starring in E4 drama series Glue, broadcast 15 September to 3 November 2014.

 In 2014, Rizzle Kicks released a new single "Tell Her" as part of a collaboration with Evian for the 2014 Wimbledon Championships.
 Reaching #14, it is the band's final chart hit to date.
 In October 2014, Rizzle Kicks performed Meghan Trainor's "All About That Bass" in a special music collaboration with James Corden for Channel 4's "The Feeling Nuts Comedy Night" raising awareness of testicular cancer.

 In 2015, the duo performed the closing theme tune to the Shaun the Sheep Movie with Vic Reeves.
 They appear in an animated version of the song, viewable on YouTube.
 On 10 August 2015 they released a cover of Summertime by DJ Jazzy Jeff & The Fresh Prince on Spotify.

 Stephens and Alexander-Sule have continued to make appearances in film and television.
 In March 2015, Alexander-Sule played Jimmy Sullivan in the ITV crime drama Unforgotten.
 Stephens appeared as a Rebel soldier in Rogue One: A Star Wars Story, released December 2016.
 In 2016, Stephens appeared on the second Robot Wars celebrity special.
 His robot Dee, a pink axlebot made in collaboration with the Terrorhurtz drivers, lost two of its fights by knockout but won the third by a split decision.
 In 2018, Stephens starred alongside Derren Nesbitt in Tucked, a film about a young drag queen taken in by an older drag queen who is dying of cancer.
 In 2021, Stephens had a recurring role in the second series of Mae Martin's sitcom Feel Good on Netflix.

-Stephens is currently releasing music under the stage name Wildhood, and released his debut solo EP Vert on 16 March 2016 following the singles "Psycho Jam" and "Double Dark".
+Stephens has released music under the stage name Wildhood, and released his debut solo EP Vert on 16 March 2016 following the singles "Psycho Jam" and "Double Dark".
 He had previously released two collaborations with Mikill Pane; one, "Check", under the pseudonym of Gnarly Ventura, and the other, "Hold My Crown", under his real name.
 In April 2017, he used the stage name Al, the Native when featuring on The Last Skeptik's "Drumroll, Please".
+Since 2019, Stephens has been releasing music as Jordan Stephens, having released an EP titled P.I.G (standing for 'Pain Is Good') and his 2022 debut solo album "Let Me Die Inside You", as well as a number of non-album singles.